Where is Garry Monk now?

 After leaving Swansea City, Monk made an appearance as an analyst on BBC One’s Match of the Day programme as well as Sky Sports shows Saturday Night Football Show and Goals on Sunday.

 In June 2016, Monk was back in football as the new manager of Championship side Leeds United on a rolling one-year contract.

 After a season spent mostly in the play-offs, a run of just one win their last eight games meant that Monk’s side missed out by five points and he subsequently resigned from his post in May 2017.

 Monk wasn’t out of management for long and joined Championship side Middlesbrough a month later as their new manager.

-Unfortunately for Monk his Middlesbrough side took a while to adapt to his way of playing and he was sacked after just seven months with his side three points off of a play-off position.
+Unfortunately his Middlesbrough side took a while to adapt to his way of playing and he was sacked after just seven months with his side three points off of a play-off position.